madsolar8582/blog/content/post/2018-04-15-protecting-critical-sections.md

 ```

 ## Grand Central Dispatch
 Rather than using a lock, you can also use [queues](https://en.wikipedia.org/wiki/Priority_queue) (serial or concurrent).
-Submitting work to a [GCD](https://developer.apple.com/documentation/dispatch?language=objc) queue can be done synchronously or asynchronously and there are [barrier](https://en.wikipedia.org/wiki/Barrier_(computer_science)) variants that will wait for existing executions to complete before executing themselves.
+Submitting work to a [GCD](https://developer.apple.com/documentation/dispatch?language=objc) queue can be done synchronously or asynchronously and there are [barrier](https://en.wikipedia.org/wiki/Barrier_(computer_science)) variants that will wait for existing submissions to complete before executing themselves.
 The system provides default queues to perform work on:

 * `QOS_CLASS_USER_INTERACTIVE` aka the main (UI) queue
 * `QOS_CLASS_USER_INITIATED` (née `DISPATCH_QUEUE_PRIORITY_HIGH`)